 XVII.
-TRIBAL CULTURAL RESOURCES -

-Would the project: cause a substantial adverse change in the significance of a tribal cultural resource, defined in Public Resources Code section 21074 as either a site, feature, place, cultural landscape that is geographically defined in terms of the size and scope of the landscape, sacred place, or object with cultural value to a California Native American tribe, and that is:

-- a) Listed or eligible for listing in the California Register of Historical Resources, or in a local register of historical resources as defined in Public Resources Code section 5020.1(k), or - b) A resource determined by the lead agency, in its discretion and supported by substantial evidence, to be significant pursuant to criteria set forth in subdivision (c) of Public Resources Code Section 5024.1.
-In applying the criteria set forth in subdivision (c) of Public Resources Code Section 5024.1, the lead agency shall consider the significance of the resource to a California Native American tribe.

-a, b) In accordance with Assembly Bill 52 (AB 52), tribes identified by the NAHC were contacted via letter and phone calls on behalf of PID pursuant to Section 106 of the National Historic Preservation Act and Section 21080.3 of CEQA.
+TRIBAL CULTURAL RESOURCES - Would the project: cause a substantial adverse change in the significance of a tribal cultural resource, defined in Public Resources Code section 21074 as either a site, feature, place. cultural landscape that is geographically Less than defined in terms of the size and scope of the Significant landscape, sacred place, or object with cultural Potentially with Less than value to a California Native American tribe, and Significant Mitigation Significant Impact Incorporated Impact No Impact that is: a) Listed or eligible for listing in the California \boxtimes Register of Historical Resources, or in a local register of historical resources as defined in Public Resources Code section 5020.1(k), or b) A resource determined by the lead agency, in \boxtimes its discretion and supported by substantial evidence, to be significant pursuant to criteria set forth in subdivision (c) of Public Resources Code Section 5024.1.
+In applying the criteria set forth in subdivision (c) of Public Resources Code Section 5024.1, the lead agency shall consider the significance of the resource to a a, b) In accordance with Assembly Bill 52 (AB 52), tribes identified by the NAHC were contacted via letter and phone calls on behalf of PID pursuant to Section 106 of the National Historic Preservation Act and Section 21080.3 of CEQA.
 Additionally, the NAHC conducted a review of its Sacred Lands database for culturally significant properties and responded by email on September 20, 2017, indicating that the Sacred Lands File contained no records of Native American cultural resources in the immediate area.
 None of the persons identified by NAHC expressed concerns about the proposed project and no tribal cultural resources were identified in the project area as a result of consultation.
 Project construction would not impact any known tribal cultural resources.